 - Read our guide to Medicare’s open enrollment.

 - Understand the difference between Medigap, Medicare Advantage, and Medicare Part D.

 - Learn about how New Mexico Medicaid can help Medicare beneficiaries with limited income and assets.

 Private Medicare Advantage plans are an alternative to Original Medicare.
 Medicare Advantage plans include all of the healthcare benefits of Original Medicare (albeit with different out-of-pocket costs and typically a much more limited provider network), and most Advantage plans also include Part D coverage for prescription drugs as well as extras like dental and vision coverage.

 There are pros and cons to either option, and the right solution is different for each person.
-Medicare Advantage plan availability varies by county; in some areas, New Mexico residents only have five Medicare Advantage plans from which to choose for 2022 coverage, while other counties have more than 50 plans available.
+Medicare Advantage plan availability varies by county: In Hidalgo County, there are only nine Medicare Advantage plans from which to choose for 2023 coverage, while several other counties have more than 50 plans available.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
 There is also a Medicare Advantage enrollment window that allows people who are already enrolled in Medicare Advantage plans to switch to a different Advantage plan or to Original Medicare.
 This is the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in New Mexico